hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 3, 2025
-**Status**: ✅ **IMPLEMENTATION COMPLETE**
+**Status**: ⚠️ **TECHNICAL IMPLEMENTATION COMPLETE - DATA QUALITY ISSUES IDENTIFIED**

 > **Note:** The project has successfully implemented the complete analysis platform with Model Governance Dashboard and Player Acquisition Tool.
-This addresses critical pre-mortem insights by building human validation tools first, ensuring trustworthy model deployment.
+However, critical data quality issues have been discovered that affect the reliability of player archetype classifications.

-**LATEST ACHIEVEMENT**: The complete implementation is now **READY FOR PRODUCTION** with all critical components in place.
-The system provides a comprehensive platform for NBA player acquisition with explainable AI, model governance, and real-time validation.
+**LATEST UPDATE**: While the technical infrastructure is fully functional, the system has **DATA QUALITY ISSUES** that must be resolved before production use.
+See `DATA_QUALITY_ISSUES.md` for details.

 **Key Implementation Highlights:**
 - **Model Governance Dashboard** - Structured human validation of model coefficients